danxdz/awox_ha_hub/README.md

 requires Bleak and Crypto libs to control BLE.

-requires HACS installed on HA ( i think )
+requires HACS installed on HA ( i think, not tested w/ it )

 ---